-Being able to pay dividends quarterly without waiting until the end of accounting year is the No. 1 advantage for a Latvian company for many.
-When the effective social and income taxes can eat up to 47% of your salary, paying the 20% income tax on dividends in Latvia instead may sound very appealing!
+Being able to pay dividends quarterly without waiting until the end of the accounting year is the No. 1 advantage for a Latvian company for many.
+When effective social and income taxes can eat up to 47% of your salary, paying the 20% corporate income tax on net profit from your company in Latvia instead may sound very appealing!
 In this article, you’ll learn the procedure of paying dividends quarterly from your Latvian company (also known as, extraordinary dividends).

 The Difference In Effective Tax Paid

 Let’s assume that the amount of money that you’ve budgeted for paying your bills for running the business is €3’000/month.
 When ‘normally’ you’d pay the full amount as your monthly salary (or wait 1 year until your next dividends), in Latvia you can legally pay: (1) the minimum salary and the remainder as extraordinary dividends, or (2) the full sum as extraordinary dividends, if there is at least 1 more employee of the business and the employee earns at least the minimum salary.

 View the difference in taxes paid yourself:

 |Salary||3,000.00 €||533.59 €||-|

 |Tax on Salary||-1,301.20 €||-187.43 €||-|

 |Net Income||1,698.80 €||2,319.29 €||2,400.00 €|